A cadre of industry experts helping advance wireless health

 Matthew Holt has been in health care for over 20 years as a researcher, generalist forecaster and strategist.
 He is known for his work with some of the best forecasting and survey research organizations in the US including the Institute for the Future and Harris Interactive.
 He has conducted in-depth studies about many aspects of health care for public release and private clients.
 He is a well-regarded and amusing presenter and has delivered several keynote addresses.
 These days, Matt is best known for two things: being the founder (and now occasional) author of The Health Care Blog, which is one of the best-read blogs in health care.
 His day job is the co-chairman (with Indu Subaiya) of Health 2.0, the leading venue for innovative technology in health care.
 Health 2.0 has a large annual conference in the U.S. with other franchise conferences across the U.S. and abroad.
 It also offers a market intelligence and advisory service, its own media and TV channel, a platform for prize challenges and a large community of followers with chapters in more than 30 cities worldwide.back to top

-James Hummer ran Whole Health Management for 12 years.
+James Hummer founded and ran Whole Health Management for 21 years.
 He was one of the first to see the opportunity in helping self-insured employers bring their health care services "into the tent."
 Whole Health originated as an on-site health provider to the federal sector.
-James purchased the business in 1987, renamed it in 1991, and by the time he sold it to Walgreens in March 2008, he was running 70 clinics for private-sector employers, including Continental Airlines, Sprint and Qualcomm.
-Whole Health is now part of Walgreens' Take Care Employer Solutions unit.
-Previously, James founded IVY Medical Group, a large ambulatory care practice and was also involved with Simplicity Health Plans.
-Named regional Ernst & Young Entrepreneur of The Year in 2008, James now invests in health care startups through Luxemburg Capital.back to top
+James started the business in 1987, purchased a competitor in the late 1980s.
+By the time he sold the company to Walgreens in March 2008, he was running 70 clinics for private-sector employers, including Continental Airlines, Intel, Sprint and Qualcomm.
+Whole Health is now part of Walgreens' Premise Health unit.
+Previously, James founded Ivy Medical Group, a large ambulatory care practice.
+He serves as Chairman of the Board for Endotronix and is an investors and advisor to several health care companies, including Healthspot and MDLive.
+Named regional Ernst & Young Entrepreneur of The Year in 2008, James now invests in health care startups through Luxemburg Capital and Redrock Ventures.back to top

 Don JonesCEO, Trial Fusion